omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 under a different name.
 But what initially looked like nothing more than a confusing lingo, turned out to be of fundamental significance.

-### An engineer, a statistician and a algorithmician walk into a bar...
+### An engineer, a statistician and an algorithmician walk into a bar...

 #### Noise Cancellation
 An electrical engineer is facing the task of building an active noise-canceller